Optum: Cloud Product Contextual Inquiry Study

 A time savings of 20 minutes per session was realized

-Software Engineer users averaged 500 sessions a day before improvements, and increased to an average of 1500 sessions a day after implementation of my recommendations
+Across all Software Engineer users, an average of 500 sessions a day were conducted before improvements, and increased to an average of 1500 sessions a day after implementation of my recommendations

 Research

-The feature of focus for the study was comparable to another widely used product by the general population, so there was a user expectation that it would function conventionally.
-With this comparable product in mind, I wanted to understand the mental model users had for the internal Optum feature, and how the feature could be improved to satisfy that mental model.
+The product was comparable to a commonly used product by the general population.
+With this in mind, I wanted to understand the mental model users had for the internal Optum feature, and how the feature could be improved to satisfy that mental model.

 High Volume Users: 90+ uses